syncfusion-content/jsp-docs/jsp/PivotChart/Export.md

 {% endhighlight %}

-## PivotChart format selection
+## Pivot chart format selection

-I> This option is applicable only for PivotChart specifically when exported to Excel document.
+I> This option is applicable only for the pivot chart specifically when exported to an Excel document.

-You can set an option to export PivotChart to an Excel document, either as image or PivotChart format itself by setting the boolean property `exportChartAsImage`, inside the `beforeExport` event.
+You can set an option to export the pivot chart to an Excel document as an image or pivot chart format itself by setting the Boolean property `exportChartAsImage` in the `beforeExport` event.

-N> By default PivotChart will be exported as image format to Excel document.
+N> By default, the pivot chart will be exported in image format to an Excel document.

 {% highlight html %}